jmspit/dodo/README.md

 ## Design goals

-A library to facilitate development of C++ software  for the Linux platform, with a strong focus on development of fast and lean services for containerized deployment.
+A library to facilitate development of C++ software for the Linux platform, with a strong focus on creation of fast and lean services for containerized deployment - aka picoservices.

   - Cryptography
     - Encrypt and decrypt binary and string data.